bluecatengineering/fast_radix_trie/README.md

 ## Differences with patricia_tree

-This library passes the original test suite (with minor modifications like debug output), so you should just be able to substitute one for the other and enjoy the benefits.
-There's one cavet: node labels can't be longer than 255.
-Keys can be as long as you want, but a node label, i.e. a compressed subsection of the key that is inserted into the trie cannot.
+This library passes the original test suite (with minor modifications like debug output), so you should just be able to substitute one for the other.

 ## Benchmarks